 AFT Pharmaceuticals will conduct any clinical trials and manage regulatory approvals of any product and will be granted exclusive right to sales, marketing and distribution of the medicinal cannabis products in Australia and New Zealand.
 It will also be granted the right of first refusal to do the same in other territories around the world.

-Avalia Immunotherapies

-- Fighting Cancer, Hepatitis B

-and Now COVID-19

-Avalia was formed in 2015, after a decade long research partnership between Victoria University of Wellington's Ferrier Research Institute and the Malaghan Institute of Medical Research.
+Avalia Immunotherapies - Fighting Cancer, Hepatitis B and Now COVID-19 long research partnership between Victoria University of Wellington's Ferrier Research Institute and the Malaghan Institute of Medical Research.